nponcian/WordCounter/README.md

     cd WordCounter
     ```
 2. Modify files in ./FilesToProcess directory
-    a. ./FilesToProcess/Input.txt - the input file to count the number of occurrences of words
+    1. *./FilesToProcess/Input.txt* - the input file to count the number of occurrences of words
-    b. ./FilesToProcess/WordsSeparators.txt - non-space separators that separates words in input file such as comma, slash, etc.
+    2. *./FilesToProcess/WordsSeparators.txt* - non-space separators that separates words in input file such as comma, slash, etc.
-    c. ./FilesToProcess/WordsToCount.txt - if not empty, only the words here would be counted, otherwise all words are counted
+    3. *./FilesToProcess/WordsToCount.txt* - if not empty, only the words here would be counted, otherwise all words are counted
-    d. ./FilesToProcess/WordsToIgnore.txt - the words here would not be counted
+    4. *./FilesToProcess/WordsToIgnore.txt* - the words here would not be counted
 3. Invoke script
     ```
     python3 wordcounter.py